bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 * Barrel jack.
 Good for fixed and portable setup were power adapter is used.
 * Skrew terminal.
 Good for fixed installation and for chaining.
 Cable size up to 0,5mm2.

 They can be connected at the same time so the anchor can still be power from the skrew terminal when connecting the micro USB cable to do an update or when changing the configuration.
-All powering options can handle 5-12V and should be able to supply at least 100mA of current.
+All power options can handle 5-12V and the supply should be able to provide at least 150mA of current.
 {% endsi_step %}

 {% si_intro Configure and verify the system %}